downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 Hinweis:

-Wenn Sie andere Zeichensätze als den Standard latin Zeichensatz verwenden sollen so müssen Sie zum Erstellen der Erweiterung eine externe libmysql verwenden die mit voller Zeichensatzunterstützung erstellt wurde.
+Wenn Sie andere Zeichensätze als den Standardzeichensatz latin verwenden sollen, so müssen Sie zum Erstellen der Erweiterung eine externe libmysqlclient verwenden die mit voller Zeichensatzunterstützung erstellt wurde.
 Die mit PHP 4 mitgelieferte libmysql bietet dies nicht.

 i've experienced a similar (if not the same) problem.